DeepSeek V4: Open-Weight Frontier at 1/7 the Cost

 - The exact V4-Pro and V4-Flash benchmark scores against Opus 4.7, GPT-5.5, and Gemini 3.1 Pro

-- API pricing tiers — including the cache-hit price that changes the cost calculus
+- API pricing tiers — including the cache-hit price and the 75% launch promo that expires May 31

-- Where V4 wins, where it trails, and where the open-source frontier sits today
+- Where V4 wins, where it trails, and where the open-weight frontier sits today

 A Two-Model Open-Weight Release Under MIT License